tungstennn/ETL-Pipeline-for-Sales-Data-Analysis/README.md

 ## **Project Overview**
 This project implements an **ETL (Extract, Transform, Load) pipeline** using **AWS services** and **Terraform** for infrastructure as code (IaC).
 The pipeline extracts raw data from an **S3 bucket**, transforms it using **Python (with Pandas)**, and loads the cleaned data into an **Amazon RDS MySQL database**.

-The infrastructure and ETL process are automated and modular, demonstrating a robust approach to handling data engineering workflows.

 ---

 ## **Key Features**